 A. Information Table space must be reserved through the Virtual EMS system.
 Clients may have a table reservation for no more than 3 consecutive days.
 There must be 3 consecutive days between each table reservation.
 Information may not be distributed in areas away from the reserved table space.
 Clients may not reserve an information table indoor and outside the Commons on the same day and time.

 Any use of an information table to promote the use or purchase of a commercial product or service or for fund raising will be considered a sales or service solicitation table and must follow the procedures governing those practices.
 USC&A reserves the right to determine the classification of tables.
-Cash donations or an exchange of cash is NOT permitted at information tables, please see Event and Meeting Services’ Guideline and Procedures.
+Cash donations or an exchange of cash is NOT permitted at information tables, please see Event Services’ Guideline and Procedures.

 Q. What are the policies related to rolling display boards?